fossasia/eventyay-tickets/doc/developer/setup.rst

 The development setup
 =====================

-To contribute to pretalx, it's useful to run pretalx locally on your device so you can test your changes.
+To contribute to pretalx, it’s useful to run pretalx locally on your device so you can test your changes.
 First of all, you need install some packages on your operating system:

 If you want to install pretalx on a server for actual usage, go to the :ref:`administrator-index`